-Colorado Revised Statute§ 18-5-113 defines criminal impersonation.
-A person commits this offense by unlawfully pretending to be someone else in order to gain some benefit or to harm the subject of the impersonation.
+Colorado Revised Statute § 18-5-113 defines criminal impersonation.
+This is unlawfully pretending to be someone else to gain some benefit, or to harm, the subject of the impersonation.

 The crime is also commonly referred to as false personation or false impersonation.